okta/okta-mobile-swift/README.md

 ### Swift

-The minimum supported Swift 5 minor version is the one released with the oldest-supported Xcode version.
+The minimum supported Swift version is 5.10, which is the version shipped with the oldest-supported Xcode version.
 Once a Swift 5 minor becomes unsupported, dropping support for it will not be considered a breaking change, and will be done in a minor release.

+This library supports Swift 6, with full support for Strict Concurrency.

 ### Platforms